theabdullahalam/nyx/README.md

 }
 ```

 *The left margin of both the hamburger and the menu is set to auto.
-This is so that whicher one is currently visible will stay on the right edge of header.
+This is so that whichever one is currently visible will stay on the right edge of header.
 This is a highly specific example for the demo; tweak it to your use case.*

 ### images.scss